pwshAgyjkcrg761/SubVoid-plus/README.md

 The utility utilizes a context-aware parsing engine that adapts its logic based on the subtitle container format.

 Key operational features include:
-1. **SRT Block-Level Awareness:** Unlike standard line-by-line editors, SubVoid+ analyzes SRT files as logical blocks.
+1. **SRT Block-Level Awareness:** Unlike standard line-by-line editors, SubVoid+™ analyzes SRT files as logical blocks.
 If an advertisement is detected within a multi-line subtitle, the entire block—including safe lines—is purged to prevent "ghost" subtitles from remaining on-screen.
 2. **Surgical ASS/SSA Payload Targeting:** For Advanced Substation Alpha files, the engine targets the payload field within `Dialogue` and `Comment` lines.
 This ensures that ad-removal never breaks complex style tags, override codes, or event metadata.
 3. **Automated Filter Pipeline:** Includes pre-compiled regex patterns for:
     * **Ads:** Detects common URL structures (`.com`, `.net`, etc.).